patrik999/stream-reasoning-challenge/challenge-description.md

 The data in a social network can be divided into two main categories: i) non-timestamped data (static data) containing the data that is not frequently changed or updated, and ii) streaming data containing the data that is updated or arrives frequently.
-Below Figure shows the two data layers that contain the static data and stream data we will use in our tests.
+Below Figure shows the two data layers that contain the static data and stream data this scenario can provide.

 ![Linked Social Network](lsn.png)